-In a community alert flier obtained by The Varsity, it is alleged that the victim entered a stall in the men’s basement washroom.
+In the community alert flier obtained by The Varsity, it is alleged that the victim entered a stall in the men’s basement washroom.
 A black mobile device was then seen above the stall door.
 The alert also mentioned that there is no suspect description.

 In the 2023–24 academic year, the Toronto Police Service (TPS) arrested three people in connection to multiple cases of voyeurism at New College on January 4, March 17, and March 26.
 Campus Safety was also under fire for not adequately warning the UTSG community of the second voyeurism case.